Python-GIS-book/site/source/part2/chapter-06/md/02-data-io.md

 This tutorial will show some typical examples how to read (and write) data from different sources.
 The main point in this section is to demonstrate the basic syntax for reading and writing data using short code snippets.
 You can find the example data sets in the data-folder.
 However, most of the example databases do not exists, but you can use and modify the example syntax according to your own setup.

-## Reading from different spatial data formats
+## Reading vector data

-In `geopandas`, we can use a generic function `.from_file()` for reading in various data formats.
-Esri Shapefile is the default file format.
+In `geopandas`, we can use a generic function `.from_file()` for reading in various vector data formats.
 When reading files with `geopandas`, the data are passed on to the `fiona` library under the hood for reading the data.
 This means that you can read and write all data formats supported by `fiona` with `geopandas`.

 ```python
 import geopandas as gpd